snowak07/Location-Monitoring-Cordova-Plugin/README.md

 ionic cordova platform rm ios; rm -r plugins/chess-location-monitoring; ionic cordova platform add ios; ionic cordova build ios

 #### Swift files
-There are a number of .swift files located in the unused-swift-files that have been kept for documentation purposes.# Location-Monitoring-Cordova-Plugin
+There are a number of .swift files located in the unused-swift-files that have been kept for documentation purposes.